Integrability of Goldilocks quantum cellular automata: Mapping from the six-vertex model

 The gate's unitarity fixes $|\omega_2|^2=1$, \: $|c_1|^2+|b_1|^2=1$, \: and \: $c_1^* b_1+c_1 b_1^*=0$. \: Up to a global phase factor in $\op{V}$, we parameterize $c_1 \omega_1= \cos\alpha$, \: $b_1 \omega_1 \epsilon_1=i \sin\alpha$, \: and \: $\omega_2 \epsilon_2 = -i e^{i\beta}$, \: wherein $\alpha,\beta \in \mathbb{R}$.
 The single-site Goldilocks gate realizable with the six-vertex model acquires the form in the main text's Eq.~\eqref{eq:V_free}, which we reproduce here:

 For any $\epsilon_1,\epsilon_2 = \pm 1$, the Goldilocks-constrained six-vertex model's weights satisfy

-i.e., the free-fermion condition from two subsections ago.
+i.e., the free-fermionic condition from two subsections ago.

-We have shown that the six-vertex model, at free-fermionic points of its parameter space, maps onto certain Goldilocks QCA (Fig.~\ref{fig:venn_diagram}).
-One can run this argument backward, to map these QCA onto the free-fermionic six-vertex model.
+We have shown that the six-vertex model, at free-fermionic points of its parameter space, maps to certain Goldilocks QCA (Fig.~\ref{fig:venn_diagram}).
+One can run this argument backward, to map these QCA to the free-fermionic six-vertex model.
 Hence the model and these QCA are equivalent, in the sense of the footnote near the end of the third paragraph in Sec.~\ref{sec_6V_backgrnd}.